rudneir2/azfiles-ADauth-customDNS/README.md

 #### Part 4 - mount the file share from a domain-joined VM
 https://docs.microsoft.com/en-us/azure/storage/files/storage-files-identity-ad-ds-mount-file-share

+#### IMPORTANT:
+Azure RBAC share-level permissions work as the high-level gatekeeper that determines whether a user can access the share.
+While the Windows ACLs operate at a more granular level to determine what operations the user can do at the directory or file level.

 ## Azure Files main features

 ### General purpose v1 (HDD based):